What is the application deadline each year?

 What can I expect during the interviews?

-The interviews are one-on-one 30 minute talks with the Microbiology faculty and Admissions Committee faculty.
-You may bring any additional information you would like to share, such as papers or research illustrations, if you wish.
+The interviews are one-on-one talks with the professors and members of the Admissions Committee.
+They last up to 30 minutes.
+You may bring any additional information you would like to share.
 Current students will escort you to and from your interviews.

 What should I wear to my interview?

 Most candidates wear nice slacks or pants paired with a nice shirt or sweater.
-You may wear a suit if you would like, but it isn't required.
+You may wear a suit, but it isn't customary.
 Keep in mind comfort and fluctuating temperatures and weather.

-Will I be able to talk with other graduate students about their experience in the University of Colorado Microbiology Program?
+Will I be able to talk with other graduate students about their experience in the University of Colorado Biomedical Science Program?